 Advertised BGP Prefixes¶

-The following IP prefixes are configured with network statements within the BGP routing process:
+The following IPv4/IPv6 prefixes are configured with network statements within the BGP routing process:

 Prefixes assigned to stub networks – links with a single node attached to them or links with role set to stub.
 To prevent a stub prefix from being advertised, set bgp.advertise link parameter to false

 If you set bgp.advertise parameter on a link, all nodes connected to the link advertise the link prefix.
-In the following example, the link prefix is advertised by PE1 and PE2.
+In the following example, PE1 and PE2 advertise the link prefix.

 links: ... - pe1: pe2: bgp: advertise: true

 If you set bgp.advertise parameter within a node connected to a link, only that node advertises the link prefix.
-In the following example, the link prefix is advertised just by PE1:
+In the following example, only PE1 advertises the link prefix:

 links: ... - pe1: bgp: advertise: true pe2:

 You can change the default prefix advertisement rules with the defaults.bgp.advertise_roles list.
 The system default value of that variable is [ stub ].
 For example, to advertise LAN (multi-access) and stub prefixes, use the following setting:

 If you set bgp.originate parameter on a node, the node will advertise the prefix in to BGP via a network statement, and create a static route for the prefix with a nexthop set to Null0.